software-mansion/react-native-reanimated/README.md

 ]);
 ```

-If you'd like to use more than one event attribute in your reanimated code it is also supported.
-Instead of defining event handler method for a single attribute you can define at the level of nativeEvent.
-Here is an example that takes both translation attributes and state attribute from PanGestureHandler event:
+If you'd like to use more than one event attribute in your reanimated code, this is also supported.
+Instead of defining event handler methods for a single attribute you can define at the level of `nativeEvent`.
+Here is an example that takes both translation attributes and state attribute from `PanGestureHandler` event:
 ```js
 <PanGestureHandler
   onGestureEvent={event([